ITCMD/class-manager/README.md

 # class-manager
-Class Manager for schools using Blackboard
+Class Manager for schools using Blackboard.
+Blackboard is a maze of buttons and slow on slow networks.
+This helps you get where you need to go faster.

 ## Setup
 1. Download `Class Manager.bat` and `Class Manager on top.exe` and put them in the same folder.